-The LTS experiments will be moved approximately 100m uphill from their current location (Figure 34).
-The works will involve the construction of new masts, the installation of four container-based buildings to house some instruments, laying of services and tracking.
-On-ground precast concrete foundation blocks and small steel piles will be required for the new structures, and minor (less than 100m2) earthworks for the formation of the container platforms will take place.
+The LTS experiments will be moved approximately 100m uphill from their current location (Figure 40).
+The works will involve the construction of new masts, the installation of one container-based building to house some instruments, laying of services and tracking.
+On-ground precast concrete foundation blocks and small steel piles will be required for the new structures, and minor (less than 100m) earthworks for the formation of the container platforms will take place.
 The old LTS instruments will run for one to three years in parallel with the new instruments to ensure an appropriate overlap in data collection.
 After this overlap period, the old LTS instrumentation will be removed.